What Type of Account is Accounts Receivable?

-Accounts receivable are amounts your small business has a right to collect because you sold goods or services on credit to a customer.
+So, what is accounts receivable, and why does it matter to your small business?
+Accounts receivable is the amount your small business has a right to collect because you sold goods or services on credit to a customer.
 Customers are at the heart of your small business, making it important that each transaction is a good experience.
 But if extending credit options to customers sounds risky to you, you’d be right.
 A recent survey found that 59% of small businesses had to follow up on late payments at least two times, on average.
 While this doesn’t sound ideal, offering credit options can be a necessary step for staying competitive in your industry.

 How Do Businesses Have Accounts Receivable?

 As your small business grows and gains more customers, you’ll likely encounter more pressure to offer flexible credit options.
 These credit options, in turn, create accounts receivable for your small business.
 You’ll provide the product or service and invoice the client, after which your customer will remit their payment, or receivable.

 Many customers prefer using credit because they can make purchases and pay at a later date.
 Therefore, in order to keep up with your competition, you may need to offer this option in your small business.
 That being said, restaurants and retail businesses tend to provide credit options less often than other industries.